-The Diadia Craft Collective was created to support and empower local artisans in a remote San, or Bushman, community in the Kalahari Desert.
-In January 2018, seven talented craftswomen came together to create this collective and help enhance the socioeconomic status of the artisans, their families, and their communities, and to maintain the ancient San heritage.
+The Diadia Craft Collective is made up of 8 artisans from Baltimore, USA and D'kar, Botswana.
+The Collective was created to support and empower local artisans in a remote San, or Bushman, community in the Kalahari Desert and help enhance the socioeconomic status of the artisans, their families, and their communities, and to maintain the ancient San heritage.

 There is little opportunity to access the greater market and bring these beautiful items out of Botswana.
 Sales from this jewelry help the San artisans find their place on the global market, and sustain and develop the rich, historical techniques used by the San.
 Connecting these local artisans to the international marketplace can have the power to transform not only their lives, but also the community through a sustainable livelihood.